dearmiles/TheBrain-Tiddly-Obsidian/README.md

 # TheBrain2TiddlyNObsidian
-Convert TheBrain database and notes to Tiddly json and Obsidian md, keeping almost all the links.
+Convert TheBrain database and notes to Tiddly json and Obsidian md, while keeping almost all the links.

 ### Dependencies: